Your guide to doing business in Mauritania

-For the Expatriate salaries, the Central Bank considers 60% of the salary as being a normal level of savings to be transferred to the home country.
+For expatriate salaries, the Central Bank considers 60% of the salary as being a normal level of savings to be transferred to the home country.
 The unspent balance is not treated as such and may create issues.

-Mauritania observes a Sunday weekend and the working week is therefore Monday to Friday.
-Saturday is worked in some companies but not in Government and Banks.
+Mauritania observes a Sunday as the weekend and the working week is therefore Monday to Friday.
+Saturday is worked in some companies but not in government and banks.

-The standard working hours for the Government Departments are 8.00am to 5.00pm from Monday to Thursday and 8.00am to 12.00pm on Friday.
+The standard working hours for government departments are 8.00am to 5.00pm from Monday to Thursday and 8.00am to 12.00pm on Friday.

 Private entities can structure their working hours differently and, to avoid working 9 hours a day from Monday to Thursday, they can work on Friday afternoon and on Saturdays.